lwakefield/_iota/README.md

 - If a component is no longer rendered and needed at a later point in time, then we don't need to re-instantiate it.

+# Generalizing

+From this point, we can make some generalizations.
+Our ComponentPool only contains Components, but they exist in different formats:

+- Instance for regular components
+- Un-keyed are arrays
+- Keyed are Objects (dicts)

+We can pretty easily generalize this so all components exist in the pool as dictionaries.

 <!--
 React, or more specifically JSX has inline HTML embedded in JavaScript.
 It cannot be interpreted by the Browser (or Node.js).
 Instead it is pre-processed